Arteyss/PayersPointsApi/README.md

 # Spend points api

-When a user spends points, they don't know or care which payer the points come from.
-But, our accounting team does care how the points are spent.
+When a users spends points, they don't know or care which payer the points come from.
 There are two rules for determining what points to "spend" first:
 - Oldest points to be spent first (oldest based on transaction timestamp, not the order they’re received)
 - No payer's points to go negative.